 1. Confirm Ownership and Recorded Interest

-Key estate documents—like a commissioner’s deed or a family settlement agreement—must be recorded in county land records to affect title.
-If these documents never made it onto the record, you may not show up as a co-owner.
+Key estate documents—like a commissioner’s deed or a family settlement agreement—should be recorded in county land records to protect against third parties and to reflect the chain of title.
+If these documents never made it onto the record, you may not show up as a co-owner in the land records.
 Ask the clerk of superior court for a copy of the recorded deed and title chain.
 If the estate’s deed is missing, you can:

-• File a motion to appoint an administrator ad litem for the estate and request that the court direct recording of unfiled papers.
+• File a motion to appoint an administrator ad litem for the estate if estate representation is needed in pending litigation.

 2. Challenge or Stay the Partition Action